640 South State StreetDover, Delaware 19901

 1275 S. State StreetDover, Delaware 19901

 A renal venogram is an imaging test to look at the veins in and around your kidneys.
-Your doctor may also use the test to find out what is causing your high blood pressure (hypertension).
+Your healthcare provider may also use the test to find out what is causing your high blood pressure (hypertension).

+This test is done by a radiologist who is a doctor that specializes in radiology.
 For the test, the radiologist injects a contrast dye into the kidney.
-The radiologist uses X-ray images to watch the dye as it flows through the blood vessels in the kidneys.
+He or she uses X-ray images to watch the dye as it flows through the blood vessels in the kidneys.

 X-rays use a small amount of radiation to create images of your bones and internal organs.
-X-rays are most often used to detect bone or joint problems, or to check the heart and lungs.
-A renal angiogram is one type of X-ray.
+A renal venogram is one type of X-ray.

-Fluoroscopy is often used during a renal angiogram.
-Fluoroscopy is a kind of X-ray "movie."
+Fluoroscopy is used during a renal venogram.
+Fluoroscopy is a kind of X-ray movie.

-During the test, the doctor may also take a blood sample (renin assay) from each vein in your kidneys.
-The doctor will see how much of a certain enzyme (renin) is in each sample.
+During the test, the radiologist may also take a blood sample (renin assay) from each vein in your kidneys.
+The radiologist will see how much of a certain enzyme (renin) is in each sample.
 This can help him or her find what is causing your high blood pressure.

-You may need a renal angiogram to help your healthcare provider find problems in the renal vein or with blood flow in your kidneys.
+You may need a renal venogram to help your healthcare provider find problems in the renal vein or with blood flow in your kidneys.
 These problems may include: